 The Best Time is Now

-A Jewish culture dictates that, “one cannot begin to understand true wisdom concerning the things of God until he or she reaches 60 years old.”
+Jewish culture says that, “one cannot begin to understand true wisdom concerning the things of God until he or she reaches 60 years old.”

-I say the same with regards to fulfilling your dream.
+I would say, it’s the same thing with regards to fulfilling your dream.

-You are most likely bound to fulfill your dream – if you haven’t yet – at 60.
+You are bound to fulfill your dream – if you haven’t yet – even when you’re in your 50s, 60s, 70s or beyond.